Connect with others who understand.

 Sleep Apnea

-Research suggests that between 55 percent and 86 percent of people living with type 2 diabetes have obstructive sleep apnea (OSA), a sleep disorder that interrupts your breathing while you sleep due to a blocked airway.
+Research suggests that between 55 percent and 86 percent of people living with type 2 diabetes have obstructive sleep apnea (OSA).
+This is a sleep disorder that interrupts your breathing while you sleep due to a blocked airway.
 Having OSA can also increase your risk of developing type 2 diabetes.

-Since you might not notice pauses in your breathing while sleeping, you might notice other symptoms of OSA first, such as trouble sleeping through the night, having headaches, or feeling tired during the day.
+You might not notice pauses in your breathing while sleeping, but you might observe other symptoms of OSA.
+These can include trouble sleeping through the night, having headaches, or feeling tired during the day.
 OSA can lead to mouth breathing, which can raise the chances of saliva leaving your mouth as you sleep.

 Drooling as a Medication Side Effect